klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 - If you want to pass a callback to a child component without making child component re-render every time parent component is re-rendered despite child's props not changing since last re-render, how would you go about it? (passing a callback as `onChange={e => doStuff()}` will always trigger re-render of the child component)
   - By wrapping the callback in `useCallback()`

-- What is the difference between React's `onChange=...` attribute and vanilla html's `onchange="..."` attribute?
-  - React's `onChange=...` gets triggered on every character input, whereas html's `onchange="..."` is essentially only triggered on blur

 - Can you tell me what is Next.js, how it works and why is it needed?
   - Next.js is a framework that lets you render html from React components on server side by using a principle called "hydration" of synchronizing the initial state of the component rendered on server with reactive state on client when browser javascript overtakes the control over the component.
 Next.js is needed for Server-Side Rendering to serve the page content as html instead of making user wait till his browser executes js code and produces the html to show on the page.
 This has benefits for performance, compatibility with low-end devices and, most notably, for making it easier for search engines to crawl your web page without executing javascript.

-Ожидаемые ответы предоставлены чтоб помочь собеседователю понять суть вопроса, однако ответ собеседуемого вполне может оказаться более полным/точным, не списывайте такой случай как ошибку ;)

-## Backend questions
+## SQL Questions

 - What are transactions?
   - Rollback
 - You need to execute two SQL write operations together (say, insert a `comment` record and update the `last_commented_on` column in `person` table).
 How can you guarantee that if one of the operations fails (say, due to a database restart between the two calls), that the changes made by the other operation will not persist either, i.e. that there will be no inconsistent state in database caused by partial update.
   - By wrapping the operations in a transaction: https://en.wikipedia.org/wiki/Database_transaction
-- What are keys/indexes neуded for
+- What are keys/indexes needed for
   - To speed up queries filtering by indexed columns.
 Without indexes filtering will work by linear search of the whole table.
 - What is Foreign Key
   - A constraint that forces a column representing an ID in another table to be consistent, i.e. to guarantee that it exists in the said table